 - Pink Jade Plant

-To learn more about these awesome Jade Plant Varieties, click here
+To learn more about these popular Jade Plant Varieties, click here

 Propagation and Pot Size

-Jade plant is easy to propagate, and you can grow it from a leaf cutting.
-Lay the leaves over a tray full of succulent mix.
-Keep the medium slightly moist and you’ll soon see new plants developing!
+Jade plant is super easy to propagate, and you can grow it from a leaf cutting.

 You can also grow the plant from a stem cutting.
 Simply cut the 4-5 inches long stem from the plant and put it in a pot.
 For more information on succulent propagation, click here.